Saturday, December 2, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Easy to use, M-key and B-key support

-What’s most interesting about the RC100 is the fact features both M and B key allowing it to fit in an M.2 M-key (NVMe) slot as well as an M.2 B-key (SATA) slot.
+What's most interesting about the RC100 is the fact that it features both M and B keys, allowing it to fit in an M.2 M-key (NVMe) slot as well as an M.2 B-key (SATA) slot.

 In my test, the drive appears supported by Windows 10’s native driver, just make sure you use version 1607 (released in 2016) or later.
 This means you can install fresh Windows on it just like you do with a standard SATA hard drive.
 I could also migrate a computer from a standard SATA drive to the RC100 without any problem at all.